SamuelPrigent/FIFO/README.md

-# React + NodeJS
+# React / NodeJS

-## Project description
+### Description

-- Explore a FIFO (First In, First Out) queue system implemented in this project, where you can put to queue differents type of actions for execution.
+- Explore a FIFO (First In, First Out) queue system implemented in this project, where you can enqueue different types of actions for execution.

-## Node version

-Required: Node.js v21.6+.
-Update/install from Node.js
+- Every 1-sec, next action is executed and costs 1 credits (actionA uses creditsA, action B uses creditsB, etc).
+- Every 25-sec, credits are regenerated within a range of 80-100% of their maximum value.

+##### If You Want To Add New Types Of Actions

+- Everything in the project (front, back, and back tests) is design to scale :
+- In backend/.env file: edit `CreditList` and restart the server.
+- In frontend/src/App.tsx: edit `allType` and refresh the page.

 ## Configuration of Local Database